AI Overviews Hit 48% of Queries — The 2026 Citation Playbook

 Building Entity Authority Across Platforms

 The pattern is clear: AI systems don't just evaluate individual pages.
-They evaluate entity authority, how consistently your brand signals expertise across the entire web.
+They evaluate entity authority — how consistently your brand signals expertise across the entire web.
+Building topical authority through content clusters is now a prerequisite for AI citation, not just a nice-to-have for traditional SEO.

 Platform-Specific Optimization